rjmashl/query-gdc/readme.md

 4. Inspect the filenames obtained, modifying filepaths internal to GDC that do not apply.
 Edit as needed and save. (e.g., `query_results.fixed.tsv`)

+5. (Optional) Convert the query results to "bam map" format using the `query2bammap.sh` script for use in other workflows, such as [TinDaisy](https://github.com/ding-lab/TinDaisy).

 Usage: data download
 -------------